zadriscoll/emailscrape/README.md

-# Title: Extracting Emails from Websites Made Easy with Python Code
+# Extracting Emails from Websites Made Easy with Python Code

 # Introduction
 In today's digital age, email communication plays a vital role in both personal and professional spheres.
 Whether you're a business owner seeking to expand your network or an individual looking to connect with like-minded individuals, extracting email addresses from websites can be a tedious task.
 However, with the power of Python code, this process can be simplified and automated.
 In this article, we'll explore a Python code that can extract email addresses from any given website URL, saving you time and effort.